Configuring SPF

 Qualifiers

-+ Pass the directive defines authorized senders;
++ Pass The directive defines authorized senders;

-- Fail the directive defines unauthorized senders
+- Fail The directive defines unauthorized senders

-this qualifier is intended for test purposes
+this qualifier is intended for testing purposes